Type your search below

 Purpose of this privacy notice

-This privacy notice aims to give you information on how York Minster collects and processes your personal data through your use of this website (including tickets.yorkminster.org/webstore/shop/ and shop.yorkminster.org), including any data you may provide through this website when you purchase a product or service or offer to take part in an activity.
+This privacy notice aims to give you information on how York Minster collects and processes your personal data, including through your use of our website (including its microsites, such as tickets.yorkminster.org/webstore/shop/ and shop.yorkminster.org), and any data you may provide through our website when you purchase a product or service or offer to take part in an activity.

-This website is not intended for children and we do not knowingly collect data relating to children via it.
+Our website is not intended for children and we do not knowingly collect data relating to children via it except where required by law for the purpose of NHS Test and Trace.

 It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.
 For example, if you are applying for a job, our candidate privacy notice applies to the data you give us.

 The York Minster data controller group comprises the Chapter of York (the governing body of York Minster), York Minster Enterprises Ltd and the St Williams College Trust, plus the separate and independent registered charities, Friends of York Minster and York Minster Fund.
 These bodies are the controllers and responsible for your personal data.
 When we mention “York Minster”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant body in this group responsible for processing your data.
-The Chapter of York is the controller and responsible for this website.
+The Chapter of York is the controller and responsible for the York Minster website.
+When we mention “you” or “your” we are referring to you and/or any third party about whom you provide data.

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.